SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 There's a lot here, but the summary position is: vax risks are mild, COVID-19 risks are huge, and you're _way_ better off with vaccination.
-Especially if the risk of myocarditis is testosterone linked, then we should expect to see less of it in boys 5-11 years old.
+Especially if the risk of myocarditis is testosterone linked, then we should expect to see less of it in boys 5 &ndash; 11 years old.

 Sounds like the truth to me!